-Laszlo Bock is the first person to coin the term for people working at Google.
-PeopleOps falls under the traditional HR department but with an aim of changing the whole stereotype towards the HR department.
+Former HR director, Laszlo Bock, coined the term ‘People Operations’ for employees at Google.
+PeopleOps falls under the traditional HR department but intends to change the whole stereotype towards the HR department.

-It often happens that the term PeopleOps is compared with the term HR.
-In traditional human resources, employees are simply resources – members of an organization are compensated for their hard work, that’s all.
+The term PeopleOps is comparable to HR as they both deal with people.
+In traditional Human Resources, employees are seen as resources only – members of an organization are compensated for their hard work, that’s all.

-But the PeopleOps approach is distinct because it understands the value of the employees and focuses on increasing productivity and enhancing their skills through training and ensuring that the employees are working happily in their workspace.
-People Ops generally holds the concept that happier employees produce work of quality and there is more retention.
+However, the PeopleOps approach is distinct because it understands the value of the employees, focuses on increasing productivity and enhancing their skills through training, and ensures that the employees are working happily in their workspace.

 |Policies and processes (certain or most times) supersede employees’ needs.||Employees’ needs and expectations are valued as they are customers.|